Temperature dependence of electronic conductivity from ab initio thermal simulation: Introduction

 Mott writes the KGF for the conductivity as \cite{Mott1968,MottDavisBook1979}:

 where

-for single-particle states $\psi$ and ``$\mathrm{avg}$" indicates an average over a small window near the Fermi level ($E_f$). $N(E_f)$ is the density of states at the Fermi level, and $\sigma$ is the DC conductivity.
-From a Fermi Golden Rule argument it is natural to interpret electronic conduction in terms of quantum transitions at the Fermi level.
-Thus, $\sigma \propto N^2(E_F)$.
-Hindley reached a similar conclusion by invoking a random phase approximation \cite{Hindley1970}.
+for single-particle states $\psi$ and ``$\mathrm{avg}$" indicates an average over a small window near the Fermi level ($E_f$). $N(E_f)$ is the density of states energy at the Fermi level, and $\sigma$ is the DC conductivity.
+From a Fermi Golden Rule argument it is natural to interpret electronic conduction in terms of quantum transitions at the Fermi level, leading to the conclusion that $\sigma \propto N^2(E_F)$.
+Hindley reached a similar conclusion by invoking a random phase approximation \cite{Hindley1970_RP}.
 We introduced what we call the "$N^2$ method" based upon this proportionality to obtain a positive additive distribution that provides information about the local intensity of electrical conductivity and applied it to a copper-carbon composite material \cite{NepalCarbon2025}, as well as defective tungsten \cite{UgwumaduPSSB2025}.
-All these were obtained for the case of a static lattice.
-While one intuitively thinks of the electronic density of states (EDOS) at the Fermi level as a rough measure of conductivity, in fact it is the \textit{squared} EDOS.
+These were obtained for the case of a static lattice.
+While one intuitively thinks of the electronic density of states (EDOS) at the Fermi level as a rough measure of conductivity or metallicity, in fact it is the \textit{squared} EDOS.

 The primary innovation of this paper is to exploit the $\sigma \propto N^2(E_F)$ approach by approximately including the effects of atomic motion -- estimating the temperature dependence of the electrical conductivity which is in general a challenging task.
 Abtew \textit{et al} \cite{abtew2007} and Subedi \textit{et al} \cite{subedi2022} showed that averaging the KGF over a suitably equilibrated \textit{ab initio} MD simulation (at constant temperature $T$) provides useful estimates for the $T$ dependence of $\sigma$, suggesting the possible utility of averaging $N^2$ in a similar way by estimating the temperature dependent conductivity as: